smikhalevski/doubter/README.md

 <dt><code>path</code></dt>
 <dd>

-The object path as an array of keys.
+The object path as an array of keys, or `undefined` if there's no path.
 Keys can be strings, numbers (for example, array indices), symbols, and any other values since they can be `Map` keys.

 </dd>
 <dt><code>input</code></dt>